molepigeon/think-2406-lab/2_container_registry/6_cise.md

     `helm init`

     This command installs a component called Tiller into your cluster.
-For more information about Helm, see the Further Reading section below.
+For more information about Helm, see the _Further reading_ section below.

 2. Wait for Tiller to come up.
 When you can list charts in your cluster without getting an error, Tiller is ready for use.